-A brilliantly realised parody of The Beatles, All You Need Is Cash – made for just $200,000 – told the story of Dirk, Stig, Ron and Barry and their figure-hugging strides and took specific episodes of the moptops’ existence and lampooned them with style and hilarity.
+A brilliantly realised parody of The Beatles, All You Need Is Cash – made for just $200,000 – told the story of Dirk, Nasty, Stig and Barry and their figure-hugging strides and took specific episodes of the moptops’ existence and lampooned them with style and hilarity.

 Eric Idle played Dirk (modelled after Paul McCartney), Ricky Fataar played Stig (the George Harrison-inspired character), Neil Innes played Ron Nasty (based on John Lennon) and John Halsey was Barry Wom (real name Barrington Womble).
 The character’s truncated name was a play on how Ringo changed his name from Richard Starkey to Ringo Starr.

 Whereas John Lennon said The Beatles were bigger than Jesus, Ron Nasty claims his band are bigger than God – only he’s been misheard and he means Rod, as in Stewart, who won’t be big for several years.